 The modern economies were built on oil, gas and coal.
 For example, in the European Union, 80% of the primary energy supply is provided by fossil fuels.
-The main challenge of climate change and the key ambition of authorities is the development of a low carbon economy.
+The main challenge of climate change and the key ambition of authorities is the development of a low carbon economy with the help of consumers and companies [A. Do Paço, L. Varejão, 2010, p.
+181].

 For this reasons, many steps must be done in some fields of science like materials, chemistry, physics, nanotechnology or biotechnology in order to find new way of producing and consuming energy.
 In the European Union, the Strategic Energy Technology Plan (SET-Plan) promotes the clean, efficient and low carbon technologies that are the motor of prosperity and development.

-For the implementation of this plan, the European authorities have drawn up Technology Roadmaps 2010-2020 and European Industrial Initiatives for wind energy, solar energy, energy networks, bio-energy, CO2 capture, transport and storage, nuclear fission, fuel cells and hydrogen.
-All these initiatives have a major financial side, because huge public and private investments are needed (CEC 2009, p.
-4-7) in the next decade in order to achieve the goals proposed.
+For the implementation of this plan, the European authorities have drawn up Technology Roadmaps 2010-2020 and European Industrial Initiatives for wind energy, solar energy, energy networks, bioenergy, $CO_2$ capture, transport and storage, nuclear fission, fuel cells and hydrogen.
+All these initiatives have a major financial side, because huge public and private investments are needed in the next decade in order to achieve the goals proposed.

-The estimation of public and private investment for wind initiative for the next ten years is $\in 6$ bn, and the contribution of this form of energy will be 20% in 2020 and 33% in 2030.
+The estimation of public and private investment for wind initiative for the next ten years is $\notin 6$ bn, and the contribution of this form of energy will be 20% in 2020 and 33% in 2030.
 The number of futures skilled jobs is 250,000.
-For solar initiative, the public and private investment is estimated for the next ten years to $\in 16$ bn and the solar energy will have a contribution up to 15% of European energy in 2020.
-The impact on labor force market is the creation of 200,000 jobs.
-Taking in account the use of different types of energy, public and private investment is needed in order to set up energy networks; the estimation of this investment is around $\in 2$ bn in period 2010-2020.
+For solar initiative, the public and private investment is estimated for the next ten years to $\notin 16$ bn and the solar energy will have a contribution up to 15% of European energy in 2020.
+The impact on labour force market is the creation of 200,000 jobs.
+Taking in account the use of different types of energy, public and private investment is needed in order to set up energy networks; the estimation of this investment is around $\notin$ 2 bn in period 2010-2020.

-The use of bio-energy implies the set up of 30 pilot plants and a long-term research program; so in this field, there is needed \notin 9 bn of the public and private investment in the next ten years.
-The results of this investment will consist in a 14% contribution of bioenergy to European supply of energy and 200 000 local jobs until 2020.
+The use of bio-energy implies the set up of 30 pilot plants and a long-term research program; so in this field, there is needed $\notin$ 9 bn of the public and private investment in the next ten years.
+The results of this investment will consist in a 14% contribution of bio-energy to European supply of energy and 200.000 local jobs until 2020.
 The carbon capture and storage technologies and the research programs will require a total public and private investment around € 13 bn in the next ten years.
 The use of nuclear energy in safety and efficient conditions require a new generation reactor type - the Generation-IV reactor and a research program for the development of new materials and components that will improve the industrial and economic viability of these reactors.
 The estimation of the public and private investment for the next ten years is €7 bn.

-The Joint Technology Initiative (JTI) on fuel cells and hydrogen has, for the period 2008-2013, a budget of \notin 470 mil, but in the next years 2013-2020, additional public and private funding are needed, the estimation being around \notin 5 bn.
+The Joint Technology Initiative (JTI) on fuel cells and hydrogen has, for the period 2008-2013, a budget of $\notin$ 470 mil, but in the next years 2013-2020, additional public and private funding are needed, the estimation being around $\notin$ 5 bn.